About This Case Study

 Definer

-The Brief: Guinness was losing relevance with younger drinkers.
-The 119.5-second pour had become a barrier.
+The Brief: Guinness wanted to recruit younger drinkers.
+The 119.5-second pour had become a barrier to trial.

 Problem Reframe: The wait is being treated as a defect.
 If we reframe delay as anticipation, the pour becomes proof of quality and self-control, not an inconvenience.